openedx/edx-platform/docs/en_us/course_authors/source/create_discussion.rst

 To create a new HTML component in an existing Unit, ensure the Unit is Private.
-For more information on Public and Private Units, see LINK.
+For more information on Public and Private Units, see :ref:`Public and Private Units`.

 #.
 Under **Add New Component**, click the **discussion** icon.